sagemath/trac_to_gh/Issue 9675.md

 # Issue 9675: New package: Brian, a simulator for spiking neural networks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9675

 Original creator: uri